 In the filing of Form S-1/A dated February 12, 2019, the Company had a C-2 property group category, "Third party has title acquired from previous owner".
 The purchase and sale transactions between the previous owner and new owner - "third party" will not remove the burden of the Company to buy back the property per the buy-back option.
-The nature of the C-2 group was the same as group B. Therefore, we removed group C-2 and combined it (approximately 1%), with group B.
+The nature of the C-2 group was the same as Group B. Therefore, we removed group C-2 and combined it (approximately 1%), with Group B.

-As of December 31, 2018, group B properties had 130,049 square feet (12,082 square meters) 9% of total properties.
-As of December 31, 2017, group B properties had 129,662 square feet (12,046 square meters) 9% of total properties.
+As of December 31, 2019, Group B properties had 130,394 square feet (12,114 square meters) 9% of total properties.
+As of December 31, 2018, Group B properties had 130,049 square feet (12,082 square meters) 9% of total properties.

 Pursuant to the SML financing agreement (see Note 10, Property Financing Agreement Payable), SML will negotiate with each individual property owner who exercised their option to request the Company to buy back the property on a case by case basis and pay an agreed upon price to the property owner.
 SML will acquire the title to the property and settle with the previous owner and extend the buy-back option to May 15, 2020.
 The Company will honor the buy-back agreements and agreed to pay the same purchase price stated in the original buy-back agreements.
 SML will also negotiate with lease back owners and settle the balance due that the Company owed to lease owners.
 The Company will pay interest at 8% per annum of the balance (buy-back price) owed to SML.
-As of December 31, 2018, 86,251 square feet (8,013 square meters) of properties were owned by SML.
-As of December 31, 2017, 74,013 square feet (6,876 square meters) of properties were owned by SML.
+As of December 31, 2019 and 2018, 86,251 square feet (8,013 square meters) of properties were owned by SML.